Achievable logoAchievable logo

 Variable annuities

-Variable annuities are utilized to provide lifetime income to a person in retirement.
-They allow unlimited contributions and make fluctuating payments until death.
-Essentially, an annuity can act as a self-made pension.
-The investor puts money into the account, then may opt later to receive payments for life.
+Variable annuities are used to provide lifetime income in retirement.
+They allow unlimited contributions and can make payments that fluctuate until death.
+In that sense, an annuity can function like a self-made pension.
+You contribute money to the contract, and later you can choose to receive payments for life.

 *You should assume variable annuities are generally non-qualified, but it’s possible to roll over qualified funds into an annuity.
 In turn, this creates a qualified annuity.
 We’ll learn more about this below.